 NU's preferred method for receiving invoices is mail.
-Invoices can also be faxed.
-At this time, only Preferred Vendors will be allowed to send their invoices to Accounts Payable via e-mail.
+Accounts Payable does not accept faxed invoices.
+Vendors can send their invoices in PDF format to Accounts Payable via e-mail to email@example.com.
 Note that many of the vendors included in iBuyNU will send their invoices to NU electronically.

 In order to maintain a good payment record and to encourage the proper use of Purchase Orders, Accounts Payable will give the highest payment priority to original invoices supported by properly issued and approved Purchase Orders, and confirmation of receipt of goods and services.
 The goal for processing payments is within five (5) days of receipt and confirmation of properly completed paperwork in Accounts Payable.

 Alternative Procurement & Payment Methods (Non-Purchase Order)